[0005] Network Boot Infrastructure Implementation on Google Cloud

 Testing & Deployment (2-3 days)

-- Deploy to Cloud Run with min instances = 1
+- Deploy both services to Cloud Run with min instances = 1

 - Configure WireGuard VPN connectivity